dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 [!code-html[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie22/Views/Movies/IndexOriginal.cshtml?highlight=1,31,34,37,40,43,46-48)]

 Because the `Model` object is strongly typed (as an `IEnumerable<Movie>` object), each item in the loop is typed as `Movie`.
-Among other benefits, this means that you get compile time checking of the code:
+Among other benefits, this means that you get compile time checking of the code.

 ## Additional resources